rotide/pi-player/README.md

 ## Why
 I wanted to...
 - Play videos like old cable/antenna TV.
-- Turn it on, just watch without making choices.
+- Turn it on and just watch without making choices.

 ## Hardware
 Raspberry Pi 3b+ (or newer)